menacode1/homedepot/README.md

 1. Configure `variables.tf` with the desired values.
 2. Run the Terraform scripts to create infrastructure.
 3. Use Ansible playbooks for application deployment.

+## Creating a repository for Home Depot terraform files